 Most-Viewed Television Broadcasts in U.S. History

-As of February 2013, “Goodbye, Farewell, and Amen” is the fifth most-watched television program of all time in the United States behind 2012, 2011, 2013 and 2010 Super Bowls.
-However, with its 60.2 Nielsen rating, it still holds the record for single highest-rated broadcast.
-And that is a record unlikely to be broken.
+As of February 2014, “Goodbye, Farewell, and Amen” is the sixth most-watched television program of all time in the United States behind five Super Bowl games.
+Most of the records it once held have been broken.
+But it remains the single highest-rated television program of all time and that is a record unlikely to ever be broken.

 3 Carmody, John.
 Washington Post.
 23 Feb.
 1983: B10.

 4 “Finale of M*A*S*H Draws Record Number of Viewers.”
 New York Times.
 3 Mar.
 1983: C17.